Operation Prairie: The Razorback

 The two squads engaged in close combat with the PAVN and desperately radioed for assistance.
-Bench formed a composite company with platoons from Companies F and G and his headquarters company and they were flown into the Company E command post while fighter and VMO-2 gunships provided air support.
+Bench formed a composite company with platoons from Companies F and G and his headquarters company and they were flown into the Company E command post while fighters and VMO-2 gunships provided air support.
 The platoon from Company F was sent forward to the Razorback.
 The other platoons secured the command post against PAVN forces which were attempting to outflank them.
 With flareship support and AC-47 fire, the Company F platoon reached the edge of the bowl at 00:30 finding the PAVN controlled the high ground from their caves while the Company E troops were scattered below.
 An attempt to reach the trapped Marines failed.
 At 06:00 the PAVN emerged from their caves for a final attack on the Company E position and the Company F platoon counterattacked breaking the PAVN assault.
 At dawn Company G was deployed to the Company E command post and tanks were moved up from Cam Lộ.
 The tank guns, together with recoilless rifle fire, blasted the PAVN positions, breaking through to Companies E and F by mid-morning.
 Total Marines casualties were 21 dead, 11 from Company E, while PAVN losses were estimated at 120–170 killed.

 A PAVN prisoner captured on the Razorback was identified as coming from the 803rd Regiment, 324B Division.
 He revealed that his unit's mission was to neutralize the Rockpile and then attack Cam Lộ.
 At 03:00 on 26 August listening posts of Company A 1st Battalion, 4th Marines outside the perimeter at Cam Lộ reported movement and were then withdrawn into the perimeter.
 The commander decided to let the PAVN come through the wire before being exposed by flares and then hit by defensive fire.
 However, some PAVN soldiers penetrated the perimeter before the flares were fired, attacking the positions where the 3rd Battalion, 12th Marines artillery had been located only the previous day.
 Satchel charges destroyed Marine positions and a tank retriever.
-Marine losses in the attack were 9 killed.
+Marine losses in the attack were nine killed.